oreotikii/bambuddy/README.md

 1. Add CallMeBot to your contacts: +34 644 51 95 23
 2. Send "I allow callmebot to send me messages" via WhatsApp
 3. You'll receive an API key
-4. Enter your phone number (with country code) and API key in Bambusy
+4. Enter your phone number (with country code) and API key in Bambuddy

 **ntfy:**
 1. Choose a unique topic name (e.g., `my-printer-alerts-xyz123`)
 2. Subscribe to it on your phone using the ntfy app or web interface
-3. Enter the topic name in Bambusy (server defaults to ntfy.sh)
+3. Enter the topic name in Bambuddy (server defaults to ntfy.sh)

 **Pushover:**
 1. Create an account at [pushover.net](https://pushover.net/)
 2. Create an application to get an API token
-3. Enter your user key and app token in Bambusy
+3. Enter your user key and app token in Bambuddy

 **Telegram:**
 1. Message @BotFather on Telegram to create a bot
 2. Get your chat ID by messaging @userinfobot
-3. Enter the bot token and chat ID in Bambusy
+3. Enter the bot token and chat ID in Bambuddy

 **Email:**
 1. Configure your SMTP server settings